-Introduce this sharing by having students think about their favorite meal.
-Tell students to think about meals they eat at home, on holidays, or at school.
-State they can name a favorite meal of the day (breakfast, etc.) or a specific meal (lasagna, chicken and rice, etc.).
+In-Person Virtual Introduce this sharing by having students think Introduce this sharing by having students think about their favorite meal.
+Tell students to think about their favorite meal.
+Tell students to think about meals they eat at home, on holidays, or at about meals they eat at home, on holidays, or at school.
+State they can name a favorite meal of the school.
+State they can name a favorite meal of the day (breakfast, etc.) or a specific meal (lasagna, day (breakfast, etc.) or a specific meal (lasagna, etc.).
+Remind students to give a thumbs up when etc.).
 Remind students to give a thumbs up when ready.
-To help focus listening, ask a few "who remembers" questions at the end and have students point to students who match that description.
+To help focus listening, ask a few "who reready.
+To help focus listening, have students use members" questions at the end and have students the connection sign to show if they also like the point to students who match that description. meal someone shared.